django/asgiref/README.rst

   runs on the main thread's event loop, and all ``thread_sensitive`` synchronous code will run in a single shared sub-thread.

-Cruicially, this means that in both cases there is a thread which is a shared resource that all ``thread_sensitive`` code must run on, and there is a chance that this thread is currently blocked on its own ``AsyncToSync`` call.
+Crucially, this means that in both cases there is a thread which is a shared resource that all ``thread_sensitive`` code must run on, and there is a chance that this thread is currently blocked on its own ``AsyncToSync`` call.
 Thus, ``AsyncToSync`` needs to act as an executor for thread code while it's blocking.